gauravdangi/TimeSeriesAnalysis/README.md

 analyze sales number for the next year, website traffic, competition position and much more.
 However, it is also one of the areas, which many analysts do not understand.

-Here I've done time series analysis on Airpassenger and oil data and have build model using ARIMA and Exponential smoothing forecasts.
+Here I've done time series analysis on Airpassenger and oil data-set and also have build model using ARIMA and Exponential smoothing forecasts.

 Download results zip folder which contains plots and fitted plots to see results.

+# Happy mining :)